 - Load iTunes (or Finder on iOS 10.15+) and connect your iOS device.

 - Navigate to your device within the interface.
-(It's like a little phone shown in the top-left.)
+(You'll see an image of the device in the top-left.)

 - Choose the app you want to get files from.